 HMRC has published guidance for estate agency businesses on how to comply with their obligations under the money laundering regulations and related legislation.

 The guidance explains what businesses must do to protect themselves from the risks of money laundering and terrorist financing and how to report suspicious activity.

-The amount of a penalty will depend on each individual case.
-HMRC will take into consideration:
+The amount of the penalty will depend on each individual case.
+We’ll take into consideration:

-- whether you informed HMRC that you’re not registered or HMRC has discovered it
+- whether you told HMRC that you’re not registered or HMRC has discovered it

 - your reasons for not registering